taublast/DrawnUi.Maui.Demo/README.md

 ## What's New

-Added Xaml2Pdf example, some controls and fixes, and app window is now resizable again to be able to check adaptive layouts.
+Added Xaml2Pdf example, some controls and fixes, and app window is now resizable again to check adaptive layouts: the third tab presents the new `Wrap` layout.

 Using nuget `1.2.2.5`